CodeSolid/pandas-series/README.md

     * https://scikit-learn.org/stable/datasets/toy_dataset.html

 * "Kaggle Datasets" (Full article).
 On using Kaggle API to download datasets:  https://www.kaggle.com/docs/api#interacting-with-datasets

-* Pandas loading dataframe from various types (this has been done a lot)

 * Selecting data in pandas (Beginner to Expert)
     * Relation to indexing.